cancerit/workflow-seq-import/README.md

    * All headers will be used in every PUT request.

 1. `examples/chksum_seqval_wf_paired_fq_no_put.json`
-   * A pair if read 1/2 gzipped fastq files are presented as input.
+   * A pair if read 1/2 gzip compressed fastq files are presented as input.
    * Two empty strings are presented as input PUT server URLs.
    * `chksum_server_response` is not presented.